jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 - not directly executed
 - contained inside a definition
 - has a name
-- called / like a definition
+- called

 ## Clauses

-Clauses can be found in an `if` statement or as a `where` clause.
+Clauses can be found as part of an `if` statement or as a `where` clause.

 This can look as follows in a textual language: